 Fremont College strives to remain in compliance with the requirements of the Drug-Free Schools and Communities Act.
 The college has adopted and implemented programs to prevent the abuse of alcohol and use or distribution of illicit drugs both by students and employees.
-Fremont College has a written policy in the Student Handbook on alcohol and other drugs and distributes this to students during new student orientation.
-Employees receive a copy of the alcohol and drug policy via departmental meetings as well as posted on the college's online human resources information system (Bamboo).
-The materials contain the following:
+Fremont College has a written policy in the Student Handbook on alcohol and other drugs and distributes this to

-- ✓ Standards of conduct that prohibit unlawful possession, use or distribution of illicit drugs and alcohol on its property or as a part of its activities; - ✓ A description of the health risks associated with the use of illicit drugs and abuse of alcohol; - ✓ A description of counseling or treatment programs; - ✓ A clear statement and description of the disciplinary sanctions the institution will impose on students and employees.
+- ✓ Standards of conduct that prohibit unlawful possession, use or distribution of illicit drugs and alcohol on its property or as a part of its activities; - \checkmark A description of the health risks associated with the use of illicit drugs and abuse of alcohol; - ✓ A description of counseling or treatment programs; - ✓ A clear statement and description of the disciplinary sanctions the institution will impose on students and employees.